UK Travelers Tanzania Safari Guide

 9. Bonus: Zanzibar Extension or Kilimanjaro Trek?

-If you have a few extra days after your safari:
+If you have extra time: